Victory Securities The First Licensed Corporation In Hong Kong Approved By The SFC Offering Virtual Asset Dealing & Advisory Services To Retail Inves...

-HONG KONG SAR - Media OutReach - 24 November 2023 - Victory Securities (stock code: 8540), with over 50 years of financial services history in Hong Kong, has made significant progress in the virtual asset sector.
-It has obtained approval from the Securities and Futures Commission ('SFC') to provide virtual asset ('VA') services to retail clients in Hong Kong.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 24 November 2023 - Victory Securities (stock code: 8540), with over 50 years of financial services history in Hong Kong, has made significant progress in the virtual asset sector.
+It has obtained approval from the Securities and Futures Commission ("SFC") to provide virtual asset ("VA") services to retail clients in Hong Kong.
 Additionally, it is poised to become the first licensed corporation approved by the SFC to provide virtual asset trading and advisory services to retail investors.

 Last year, Victory Securities to become the first licensed corporation in Hong Kong to provide the full spectrum of virtual assets dealing and advisory services to professional investors.